OpenLinkSoftware/FacetReactClient/README.md

 FacetReactClient is a work in progress.
 It is incomplete and does not yet include all the features and filter options supported by the production version of [fct](https://github.com/OpenLinkSoftware/fct), like that deployed on [URIBurner](http://linkeddata.uriburner.com/fct/).

 FacetReactClient as it stands is intended to serve as an example of a React client built on top of [FacetJsClient](https://github.com/OpenLinkSoftware/FacetReactClient) and utilising the [Faceted Browsing Service](http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoFacetsWebService) `/fct/service` endpoint.
-The hope is you might find it useful as the starting point for your own UI to Faceted Browsing Service.
+The hope is you might find it useful as the starting point for your own UI to the Faceted Browsing Service.

-FacetReactClient includes a minimal UI alongside the React UI.
+FacetReactClient includes a minimal UI alongside the default React UI.
 It provides a basic framework for testing components with a minimum of decoration.
 This scaffolding is a stop gap feature en route to a production version and hasn't yet been removed.

 ## Deployment